KuroNgo/shop_erp_be/domain/sales_and_distribution_management/sales_and_distribution_management.md

 | `updated_at`  | `time.Time`  | Thời gian cập nhật                           |

 ### 6. Shipping (Vận chuyển)
+Records shipment details, including the shipping method, dates, tracking information, and the status of the delivery to monitor the progress of the shipping process.

 | Trường               | Loại Dữ Liệu | Mô Tả                                                  |
 |----------------------|--------------|--------------------------------------------------------|
 | `id`                 | `ObjectID`   | Khóa chính                                             |